kartik8411/kartik8411/README.md

 About Me

 I am a cybersecurity professional with hands-on experience as an intern at Avanteia, where I developed skills in network security and vulnerability assessment.
 I have worked on projects like a Port Scanner, Keylogger, and Password Generator, enhancing my knowledge of ethical hacking and security tools.
-I am passionate about cybersecurity and actively seek opportunities to apply my skills and grow.
+I am passionate about cybersecurity and actively seek opportunities to apply my skills and grow in the field.

 Skills

-Languages: Python, bash, javascript, PowerShell.
+Languages: Python, bash, PowerShell, javascript
-Cybersecurity: VAPT, Vulnerability Assessment, Penetration Testing tools:-
+Cybersecurity: VAPT, Vulnerability Assessment, Penetration Testing tools:- Burpsuite, Wireshark, Nmap, Metasploit

 EDUCATION